Easiest Unity Netcode for Game Developers

 By choosing the right netcode, understanding Unity's tools, following best practices, and utilizing available resources, you can create engaging and smooth multiplayer experiences.

-Following your selection of Netcode, the next step to getting your game online will be to decide on hosting.
-Fortunately, Edgegap have you covered with integration within popular plugins such as Mirror and Fish-Net.
-Watch the videos, or head over to their respective documentation:
+Following your selection of netcode, the next step to getting your game online will be to decide on hosting.
+Fortunately, Edgegap has integrations within popular plugins including Mirror, Fish-Net, and PurrNet.
+Watch the videos above, or head over to their respective documentation.